elfhosted/docs.elfhosted.com/docs/app/nzbdav.md

 ### Shared cache

-Every NZB file ingested by an ElfHosted NzbDAV instance also submits that NZB to an internal-only TorzNab indexer, "ElfZyclops", which is then usable by ElfHosted Stremio/Aarr users, reducing API impact on external indexers, and providing a shared, anonymized indexer for ElfHosted users' exclusive use.
+Every NZB file ingested by an ElfHosted NzbDAV instance also anonymously submits that NZB to an internal-only TorzNab-compatible cache, "ElfZyclops", which is then usable by ElfHosted Stremio/Aarr users, reducing API impact on external indexers, for ElfHosted users' exclusive use.

+Here's how to use ElfZyclops

 #### Stremio